O.J.: Made In America Episode 3 Recap

-In the third instalment of Ezra Edelman's O.J.: Made in America, we finally see inside the courtroom where O.J.
+In the third installment of Ezra Edelman's O.J.: Made in America, we finally see inside the courtroom where O.J.
 Simpson was on trial for the murders of Nicole Brown and Ronald Goldman.

 The episode chronicles the events of June 12, 1994, providing a timeline of the day Brown and Goldman were killed.
 As the documentary details, Brown and Simpson both attended their daughter's dance recital that day at 5:00 p.m.
 Afterward, Brown and her family went to a Brentwood restaurant called Mezzaluna, around 6:30 p.m.